 How is the Bottom Line Derived?

-The bottom line is derived by the net income amount left at the end of an income statement.
+The bottom line is derived from the net income amount left at the end of an income statement.
 The report begins with the company’s organic revenue, followed by the indirect revenue sources such as interest and investment income.

-Furthermore, the list is followed by the expense reports organized according to the industry the company belongs to.
+Furthermore, the list is followed by expense reports organized according to the industry the company belongs to.
 Eventually, the expenses are subtracted from the net income showing the final bottom line amount.